jdfr/pyclipper/README.md

 The use of cmake should make it rather easy to compile slic3r's C++ library in Windows: just run the cmake GUI to generate a Visual Studio project to compile the library. the CMakeLists.txt is configured to generate a static library because it is easier to use in development in that way.
 However, the proper way to do it is probably to generate a shared library.

-Currently, ./pyslic3r/setup.py is hardcoded to link the static slic3r library generated in my debian system into the cython bindings.
+Currently, setup.py is hardcoded to link the slic3r library generated in slic3r-build into the cython bindings.
 It should probably work out of the box in other distros.
 Porting to windows should be easy.

 ## Notes

-slic3r's C++ codebase is compiled wholesale into the library, although I am using only a tiny bit of it.
+pyslic3r uses only a part of Slic3r's C++ codebase, so some parts of the compiled C++ library are not used.

+# License

+This library is licensed under the AGPLv3.0.